imagekitio/docs-keep-a-changelog/media-library/overview/rclone.md

 To configure ImageKit as a cloud storage provider on rclone:

 1. **Run rclone's interactive configuration command**

+* Open your command line interface and run `rclone config`.
+* Choose `n` for a new remote.
+* Name your new remote (eg: `imagekit-media-library`)
+* Select the number corresponding to `ImageKit.io` when prompted for storage type.<br />
 ![](../../.gitbook/assets/rclone/rclone-config-cmd.png)
-- Open your command line interface and run `rclone config`.
-- Choose `n` for a new remote.
-- Name your new remote (eg: `imagekit-media-library`)
-- Select the number corresponding to `ImageKit.io` when prompted for storage type.

 2. **Enter your ImageKit credentials**

+* Get your `urlEndpoint`, `publicKey` and `privateKey` from your [ImageKit dashboard](https://imagekit.io/dashboard/developer/api-keys).
+* Input the obtained credentials when prompted.<br />
 ![](../../.gitbook/assets/rclone/rclone-credentials.png)
-- Get your `urlEndpoint`, `publicKey` and `privateKey` from your [ImageKit dashboard](https://imagekit.io/dashboard/developer/api-keys).
-- Input the obtained credentials when prompted.

 3. **Save and Exit**
-- When prompted to edit advanced config, select `n` to continue with the default configuration.
+* When prompted to edit advanced config, select `n` to continue with the default configuration.
-- After you've completed the above steps, you should see a remote added as shown below.
+* After you've completed the above steps, you should see a remote added as shown below.
+* Finally, select `q` to exit the interactive config session.<br />
 ![](../../.gitbook/assets/rclone/rclone-remotes.png)
-- Finally, select `q` to exit the interactive config session.

 With that, you have successfully added your ImageKit Media Library as a provider to rclone.
 You can verify this using the `rclone listremotes` command.